 It worked well, resulting in the ability to 3D print and trim very large parts, typically molds, tooling, fixtures and patterns, which were acceptable to major industrial customers.
 Thermwood has enjoyed strong initial success with this product and expects it to dramatically enhance the future.

 Thermwood corporate headquarters are located in the Southern Indiana town of Dale, just off Interstate 64 about half way between Evansville, Indiana and Louisville, Kentucky.
 Our main facility consists of 175,000 square feet which includes both an office/showroom and an engineering and manufacturing plant.
-A second building located approximately one mile North houses software development personnel.
 Thermwood also operates a service and support office located in the North of England in County Durham.

-The Office/Showroom is a 20,400 square foot two story office building that consists of executive offices, four high-tech formal training class rooms, two dining rooms, meeting and conference rooms and a combination showroom and customer demonstration facility.
+The Office/Showroom is a two story office building that consists of executive offices, high-tech formal training classrooms, dining rooms, meeting and conference rooms and a combination showroom and customer demonstration facility.
 This building also houses Thermwood’s IT center which includes extensive web servers and worldwide corporate network hardware.